 Seminars in progress

-How gestalt therapy theory/practice applies to our actual clinical work is an essential part of this online seminar.
+Application of these perspectives to our actual clinical work is an essential part of this online seminar.
 Members are encouraged to bring clinical examples into the discussion.
-The online seminar is both didactive and interactive.

 Seminars in progress